Ibrahim-Abu-Rmaileh/Shabus-Terminal-APP/README.md

-# project-template
+# Shabus INFO APP

-A template repository with wiki for a team project at JCE's software engineering course (replace with the mission of your project).
+Info app for Shabus -  Cooperative Transportation Association of Jerusalem

 (See also:rRecommended [checklist](https://github.com/ddbeck/readme-checklist/blob/master/checklist.md) for a README)